Myanmar v. The Bi Mon Te Nay Journalists

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

 The Supreme Court of Zimbabwe declared the criminal law on “false news” to be unconstitutional on the basis that it was too vague to constitute a “law” under the Constitution.
-The case arose after the editor of the Standard newspaper in Zimbabwe and one of the newspaper’s senior journalists were arrested and charged with publishing “false news” following the publication of an article describing a failed coup d’etat.
-The Court provided a detailed analysis of the history of the offence, and relevant international and national jurisprudence related to “false news”.
-As well as failing to constitute “law” under the Constitution, the Court also found the offence of “false news” to be unnecessary, overbroad, and not “reasonably justifiable in a democratic society”.
+The case arose after the editor and senior journalist of the Standard newspaper in Zimbabwe were arrested and charged with publishing “false news” after publishing an article describing a failed coup d’etat.
+Citing relevant international and national jurisprudence related to “false news”, the Court reasoned that the offence of “false news” is unnecessary, overbroad, and not “reasonably justifiable in a democratic society”.

 On January 10, 1999, a weekly newspaper in Zimbabwe called the Standard published an article entitled “Senior Army Officers Arrested,” which described a failed coup d’etat and the subsequent arrest of twenty-three soldiers.
 The article claimed that the coup was caused by dissatisfaction with the mismanagement of the economy and with the Zimbabwean army’s involvement in a war in the Democratic Republic of the Congo, and that some soldiers had refused to participate in that war.
 Mark Gova Chavunduka, the editor of the Standard, and Raymond Morgan Choto, the author of the article, were arrested and charged with the publication of a “false statement likely to cause fear, alarm or despondency” under section 50 (2)(a) of the Law and Order (Maintenance) Act (Chapter 11:07) (section 50(2)(a)).